microsoft/InnerEye-DeepLearning/docs/building_models.md

 ### Model Ensembles

-An ensemble model should be created automatically and registered in the AzureML model registry whenever cross-validation models are trained.
+An ensemble model will be created automatically and registered in the AzureML model registry whenever cross-validation models are trained.
 The ensemble model creation is done by the child whose `cross_validation_split_index` is 0; you can identify this child by looking at the "Child Runs" tab in the parent run page in AzureML.
 To find the ID of the ensemble model, look in the